 At the GS-11 or GS-12 level, the incumbent must be skillful in determining the appropriate approach in negotiating and persuading others.
-The incumbent must establish rapport with private voluntary organizations (PVOs) and Public International Organizations (PIOs) in order to gain and relay information.
+The incumbent must establish rapport with PVOs and PIOs in order to gain and relay information.

-At the GS-13 level the purpose of contact is to influence, motivate, control, or direct people or groups to reach a consensus on the resolution of issues at high levels, both inside and outside the Agency; negotiate and secure authorization for assistance programs; determine the appropriateness and effectiveness of USAID's assistance in the Missions; develop complimentarily amongst donors in assistance efforts; provide guidance on program design and implementation, and provide briefings on the status of programs.
-The incumbent must establish rapport with private voluntary organizations (PVOs) and Public International Organizations (PIOs) in order to gain and relay information with decision makers.
+At the GS-13 level, the purpose of contact is to a) influence, motivate, or direct people and/or groups to reach a consensus on the resolution of issues at high levels, both inside and outside the Agency; b) negotiate and secure authorization for assistance programs; determine the appropriateness and effectiveness of USAID's assistance in the Missions; c) develop relationships amongst donors in assistance efforts; d) provide guidance on program design and implementation; and e) provide briefings on the status of programs.
+The incumbent must establish rapport with PVOs and PIOs in order to gain and relay information with decision makers.